 Traditional engraving with gravers and metal tipped pens, is clean, precise, sure to pull a print without too many issues and the burr is wiped away.

-Dictionary definition for drawing: A picture or diagram made with a pencil, pen, or crayon rather than paint.
+A picture or diagram made with a pencil, pen, or crayon rather than paint.

 This is a very modest description.
 Hardly covers the vast domain of drawing.